Superphysics Superphysics

 These teeth were made of very fine snow that had adhered around them since they had formed, much like hoarfrost clings to plants.

-I understood this even more clearly because, at the very end, I found one or two grains surrounded by numerous tiny hairs composed of paler and finer snow than the small teeth around the others, so that it could be compared to the ash that covers embers as they burn compared to the compacted ash in a hearth.
+I understood this clearly because I found one or two grains surrounded by numerous tiny hairs composed of paler and finer snow than the small teeth around the others.
+It could be compared to the ash that covers embers as they burn compared to the compacted ash in a hearth.

-I struggled to imagine how these 6 teeth could have been so precisely arranged around each grain in the middle of free air during the agitation of a strong wind until I finally considered that this wind could have easily carried some of these grains below or beyond a cloud and held them there, as they were small enough.
+I struggled to imagine how these 6 teeth could have been so precisely arranged around each grain in the middle of free air during the agitation of a strong wind.
+I realized that this wind could have easily carried some of these grains below or beyond a cloud and held them there, as they were small enough.

 There, they must have arranged themselves in such a way that each one was surrounded by 6 others situated on the same plane, following nature’s usual order.